 * The staff will supervise the children to the cloak room, playground or to the classroom.

 Breakfast/ After School Club has its own supply of craft resources, games and tableware.
-This is kept in the group room where the club takes place.
+This is kept in the Community room where the club takes place.
 All electrical equipment is PAT tested annually.

 Parental and Pupil Feedback: